swissclubto/swissclubto.github.io/_events/2024-03-02-canadysli.md

 cost: |
   $85 members
   $100 non-members
+  $50 children
 teaser: assets/images/2024-03-02-canadysli.webp
 ---

 Join us for the 2024 edition of the Canadysli Dinner & Dance!

 For tickets and information, please reach out to {{ page.contact }}.
 The ticket cost includes non-alcoholic beverages, dinner, and parking.
+If you'd like to pay with e-Transfer, please use {% include email.html addr="torontocanadysli@gmail.com" %}.